gab709/MultistatTDM/README.md

 MultistatTDM is a modified version of Grafana’s native multistat panel.
 The goal was to show the measurements of many electric appliances, provided by Iotawatt sensor.
 Users could see through this panel the actual consumption or a mean.

-## Original version of SingleStat Panel
+## Original version of Multistat Panel

 Read more about it here:
 https://grafana.com/grafana/plugins/michaeldmoore-multistat-panel